It’s the last month of the year and 2019 still promises us some lovely titles before the year finally closes.

 *I received a copy of “The Voyage of Saints” from Masobe Books in exchange for an honest review.

-I really enjoyed reading this book especially when I got to know that it was based on a true story.
+I really enjoyed reading this book, I was particularly excited when I got to know that it was based on a true story as I am a great lover of historical fiction.
 It was always a welcome distraction to look forward to after a busy day.
 “The Voyage Of Saints” is well paced, engaging and many times It felt like I was watching a combination of a thriller and a romantic movie.
 This page turner turned out to be a heart wrenching emotional roller coaster ride and I loved every moment of it.

 Michael has big dreams to sail on a big ship and travel the world.
 Despite all the road blocks thrown his way, he still finds himself on the path to be a sailor with his eyes on the ultimate prize to be Captain of a ship some day.
 It is on this journey fate brings beautiful Lami his way.
 Their love is one that is hard to believe still exists but yet believable as they go through life’s difficulties and challenges especially from external forces.
 Lami becomes Michael’s pillar and strength, she literally maps out how he would navigate towards achieving his goals and she ensures that he gets to the peak even at her own detriment.
 Michael on the other hand, is enchanted by her love for him and would do everything to please her so he marries her despite his family’s objections and it seems like this is happily ever after but as they say, even good things come to an end and life happens to this inseparable duo.